-Until April 2016, Mr. Patricio was also the Chief Executive Officer of Pinetree Capital Ltd.

-("Pinetree").
-He joined Pinetree in November 2005 as Vice President, Corporate and Legal Affairs.
-Mr. Patricio was previously General Counsel for a senior Toronto Stock Exchange-listed manufacturing company.
-Prior to that, Mr. Patricio practiced law at Osler LLP in Toronto where he focused on mergers and acquisitions, securities law and general corporate matters.
+Until April 2016, Mr. Patricio was also the Chief Executive Officer of Pinetree Capital Ltd. ("Pinetree").
+Mr. Patricio joined Pinetree in November 2005 as Vice President, Corporate and Legal Affairs.
+Mr. Patricio was previously general counsel for Teknion Corp., a senior TSX-listed manufacturing company.
+Prior to that, Mr. Patricio practiced law at Osler LLP in Toronto where he focused on mergers and acquisitions, securities law and general corporate transactions.

 Mr. Patricio has built a number of mining companies with global operations and holds senior officer and director positions in several companies listed on stock exchanges in Toronto, Australia, London and New York.
+He currently serves on the Board of NexGen Energy Ltd., Labrador Uranium Ltd., and Toro Energy Limited (all in his capacity as CEO of Mega Uranium Ltd.), and Sterling Metals Corp., Sixty Six Capital Inc., and Mindset Pharma Inc.

 Mr. Patricio received his law degree from Osgoode Hall and was called to the Ontario bar in 2000.
+Mr. Patricio is a resident of Ontario, Canada.